jessehamner/TechMillForKids/README.md

 <small>An XNOR gate built from an discrete-component XOR gate and NOT gate.<br>LED 0 is lit, indicating the two inputs (here, both tied to Vcc) are the same.</small>
 </p>

-The next hardware widget will be a dual-NAND flip-flop gate, to provide some memory to write to and from which to read.
+The next hardware widget will be a JK flip-flop gate, to provide some memory to write to and from which to read.
+The only new component it needs is a three-input NAND gate, and that component has been designed and tested too.

 As an added bonus, the kids can learn to solder (I've got a [separate tutorial](https://github.com/jessehamner/TechMillForKids/tree/master/soldering) in this repository for that, and a slightly more challenging [Atari Punk Console soldering project repository](https://github.com/jessehamner/AtariPunkConsole) as well) and can make their own gates, since I use entirely through-hole components for the workshop PCBs.